LinkedIn hooks

 Get several hook options per draft.
 Compare curiosity hooks against contrarian ones, test direct claims against story openings, and pick the angle that fits your content best.

-Hooks adapt to your content pillar
+Hooks adapt to your topic

 Not a swipe file.
 Hooks built for your content.